liquinlab/elm-smile/docs/style.md

 ## Global design framework: Bulma

-The components in <SmileText/> by default use the [Bulma](https://bulma.io) CSS framework.
-Bulma is a free, open-source framework that provides simple components that help you build [responsive](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design) web interfaces.
+The components in <SmileText/> by default use the [Tailwind](https://tailwindcss.com/) CSS framework.
+Tailwind is a free, open-source framework that provides simple components that help you build [responsive](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design) web interfaces.

 It is already included in the main <SmileText/> application framework so there is nothing you need to do to use it in your components.

-At its core, Bulma provides a set of CSS classes that you can apply to your elements to help quickly style your display.
+At its core, Tailwind provides a set of CSS classes that you can apply to your elements to help quickly style your display.
 (It is similar to [Bootstrap](https://getbootstrap.com) and [Tailwind](https://tailwindcss.com) if you have used these before.)